Xmader/musescore-downloader/README.md

 ### Userscript

-> Note: If your device is on iOS/iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-musescore#shortcut) instructions
+> Note: If your device is on iOS or iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-musescore#shortcut) instructions

 > Note: If you cannot install browser extensions on your device, please follow the [Bookmark](https://github.com/LibreScore/dl-musescore#bookmark) instructions instead